Bitcoin As An Asset Class

 Portfolio Behavior

-Nor correlation, nor Sharpe can tell the whole story of how bitcoin behaves in a traditional multi-asset portfolio.
+Neither correlation nor Sharpe can tell the whole story of how bitcoin behaves in a traditional multi-asset portfolio.
 The available price and return data do, at least from a historical perspective.
 Suppose you invest in a traditional multi-asset portfolio of 50% equities and 50% government bonds and decide to add 1% of bitcoin in July 2010.
 This may sound as a very minimal allocation, but the chart below reveals the opposite is true.

-If you created a multi-asset portfolio in July 2010 consisting of 49.5% equities, 49.5% bonds and 1% bitcoin you would have realized an average annualized return of 149% with an average annualized volatility of 85%.
+If you created a multi-asset portfolio in July 2010 consisting of 49.5% equities, 49.5% bonds, and 1% bitcoin you would have realized an average annualized return of 149% with an average annualized volatility of 85%.
 For comparison, I also added the return and risk of the traditional 50% equities and 50% bonds portfolio.
-As you can tell from the graph these two portfolios are in no way comparable to each other.
+As you can tell from the graph, these two portfolios are in no way comparable to each other.

 That is, only if you did not rebalance your portfolio.
 This is a very important notion as the weight of bitcoin in the portfolio would have grown to more than 99% by now.
-For a traditional buy-and-hold portfolio bitcoin just doesn’t fit.
+For a traditional buy-and-hold portfolio, bitcoin just doesn’t fit.

 Surely, most investors would have opted to rebalance their portfolio, especially since they explicitly picked a starting weight of bitcoin of just 1%.
-Therefore, let’s take another look at the multi-asset portfolio that invests 1% in bitcoin, but this time rebalances every week.
+Therefore, let’s take another look at the multi-asset portfolio that invests 1% in bitcoin but this time rebalances every week.
 If the weight of bitcoin is brought back to its original 1% every week, things look totally different.
 Rebalancing at this frequency means bitcoin’s weight would never have surpassed 2%, hence its extreme risk-return profile did not get the chance to dominate the entire portfolio.

 In fact, weekly rebalancing resulted in an investment portfolio with the pretty much the same volatility as a traditional 50% equities and 50% bond portfolio, but with higher realized return (9.7% v 7.3%), as is shown in the graph below.
 Hence, adding a stringent rebalancing frequency prevented bitcoin from dominating the portfolio without giving up on the return potential due to the low correlation of bitcoin with other asset classes.

 Obviously, there is one caveat related to this strategy.
 The chart above does not take into account trading costs.
 Trading costs differ greatly between markets and investor types.
-But especially for retail investors weekly rebalancing is likely to significantly impact returns as they often pay a fixed amount for each transaction and make less use of derivatives.
+But especially for retail investors, weekly rebalancing is likely to significantly impact returns as they often pay a fixed amount for each transaction and make less use of derivatives.
 In addition, trading bitcoin also comes at a cost and is far less straightforward than trading equities or bonds.

 Summary

-First, as an asset class bitcoin is still a relatively small one.
-Also one that is unlikely to be available for every investor.
+First, as an asset class, bitcoin is still a relatively small one.
+Also, one that is unlikely to be available for every investor.
 When all investors, that together hold the global multi-asset portfolio as mentioned above (total value $106 trillion at the end of 2016), want to invest 1% of their portfolio in bitcoin, its market value would have to grow another 11-fold (to $1.06 trillion) instantly to make that possible.
-And this is without taking account the strong returns of most asset classes this year.
+And, this is without taking account the strong returns of most asset classes this year.

 Second, bitcoin as an asset class comes with an extreme risk-return profile.
 So, while its Sharpe ratio is way better than that of any other asset class, and the correlation with these other asset classes is basically zero, the sheer magnitude of both volatility and return should be taken into account.
 Which brings me to my final point, adding bitcoin to a traditional multi-asset portfolio requires a rigorous, and potentially costly, rebalancing scheme.
 In the example of adding 1% bitcoin to a traditional multi-asset portfolio, a weekly rebalance frequency was required to prevent bitcoin from dominating the total portfolio.
 Still, this last example does show that for those who were able to rebalance at minimal cost, bitcoin could have added value.